-It is good to know that SayHi requires internet connection.
+It is good to know that SayHi requires an internet connection.

-My favorite app when travelling to Asia?
-Waygo instantly translates Chinese, Japanese and Korean characters with no data connection required.
+One of our favorite apps when traveling to Asia?
+Waygo instantly translates Chinese, Japanese, and Korean characters with no data connection required.

-Its works with the camera of your phone.
-You shoot Chinese, Japanese and Korean characters and it translates.
+It works with your phone camera.
+You shoot Chinese, Japanese, and Korean characters and it translates.
 You can find it in Google Play.

 This is another favorite app for Asian travelers.
-It translates from English to Japanese, Chinese or Korean and all the way round.
+It translates from English to Japanese, Chinese or Korean and all the way around.

 If the sentence or the word has more than one meaning, Papago asks us to choose between two different images to establish context.
 It includes conversation mode, offline mode, and automatic currency conversion.

-As a summary of the above-mentioned, I would like to give you a piece of advice — go ahead and feel free to use these apps, but only if you don’t have another choice – a human translator or an interpreter is always more reliable.
-Those apps can’t have hundred percent accuracy, you can’t trust them for serious matters such as legal or business deals.
+As a summary of the above-mentioned, I would like to give you a piece of advice — go ahead and feel free to use these apps, but only if you don’t have other options – a human translator or an interpreter is always more reliable.
+Those apps can’t have a hundred percent accuracy and you can’t trust them for serious matters such as legal or business deals.

 Use those translation apps and gadgets if you want to travel, have some fun and go out to eat at a restaurant, if you travel for cultural exchange, or when you go on an adventure.